 Evobrutinib also called M2951 is an investigational oral medication to treat relapsing multiple sclerosis (MS), which includes relapsing-remitting MS (RRMS) and active secondary progressive MS (SPMS).
 Merck KGaA (known as EMD Serono in the U.S. and Canada) is developing the treatment.

 How does evobrutinib work?

-Multiple sclerosis (MS) is a neurodegenerative autoimmune condition in which the immune system produces autoantibodies that mistakenly attack the myelin sheath that surrounds and protects nerve cells.
+MS is a neurodegenerative autoimmune condition in which the immune system produces autoantibodies that mistakenly attack the myelin sheath that surrounds and protects nerve cells.
 The myelin sheath insulates nerve cells and facilitates their proper functioning.
 The breakdown of the myelin sheath, also known as demyelination, results in brain lesions and leads to the symptoms of MS.

-Immune cells such as T and B cells play an important role in driving inflammation and the progression of MS.
+Immune cells such as T- and B-cells play an important role in driving inflammation and the progression of MS.

 Evobrutinib in clinical trials